SandeepDalalCSE/Ionic-Angular-01-Basic-Recipe-Project/README.md

 |5 | Note : If you committed your project already to git and then you add these files in `.gitignore` file then `.gitignore` will not ignore these files.
 For that you need to remove these files from the git and then you need to push your project to github. |
 |6 |Suppose in this project we already committed this project and also pushed it to the github.
 Now adding these files `environment.prod.ts` and `environment.ts` to the `.gitignore file would not be ignored.
 So delete these files or the complete folder first from the git, for that execute the below command to your terminal. |
 |7 | `git rm -r --cached src/environments` |

+## Creating `recipe.model.ts` in `recipes` folder

+We will be describing how a single recipe should look like in `recipe.model.ts` file.